samuelgonsalves/cloud-skills-scraper/README.md

 # cloud-skills-scraper
-Microsoft Cloud Skill Challenge Live Score Scraper
+Microsoft Cloud Skill Challenge Live Score Web Scraper

 Since the Microsoft Cloud Skill Challenge Leaderboard doesn't update in real time, the cloud-skills-scraper script will give you the latest rankings.